smartdevicelink/sdl_evolution/proposals/nnnn-multiple-modules.md

 </struct>
 ```

-For example, in a regular sedan with two rows, there columns and one level.
+For example, in a regular sedan with two rows, three columns and one level.
 The following image and table show the positions and the grid of each seat.

 ![4-5 Passenger](/assets/proposals/nnnn-multiple-modules/2x3.jpg)